 All Cashpoints used for simulations must be valid.
 This means that they have been forecasted for the period the simulation will be run for, historical data has been properly loaded and, finally, the Cashpoints are valid in terms of settings.
 If you are currently running Cashpoints in a production environment, then they can be simulated.

 The historical period being analysed must be consistent.
-To establish an accurate comparison between simulated values and actual values the historical data must include at least the following information: consistent opening and closing balances, deliveries and returns (for both branches and ATMs), withdrawal and deposit information for branches and just withdrawals for ATMs.
+To establish an accurate comparison between simulated values and actual values the historical data must include at least the following information: consistent opening and closing balances, deliveries, and returns (for both branches and ATMs), withdrawal and deposit information for branches and just withdrawals for ATMs.
 The comparison establishes a benchmark against actual values in terms of the number of deliveries, number of returns, cash utilization for ATMs and cost reduction from the deliveries/returns and the holdings maintained for each one of the Cashpoints.
 In some cases, the analysis will be performed with the forecast information.
 In this case, the balance information is not required for the period of simulation since the intention with this type of analysis is to understand what OptiCash will generate in terms of future predictions or a simple comparison between two different scenarios in the future.

 The modelling period must be within the historical forecast period in case of comparison between the actual and forecast.
 Last load and forecast information are only required in case simulations are run in the future.